• Skip to primary navigation

 Jump to Recipe

-Old-Fashioned Cherry Cobbler is a baked treat that tastes like summer but can be made all year long with frozen cherries and a simple almond-flavored topping.
+There’s something undeniably comforting about an old fashioned cherry cobbler.
+This baked treat tastes like summer but can be made all year long with frozen cherries and a simple almond-flavored topping.

 This is a super easy dessert with a short ingredient list.
 Cobbler is like the laid-back sister of fruit pie, easy-to-make with plenty of fruit and a cakey almond-flavored topping.